Open Enrollment 2022: Prepare With These Timelines and Important Dates

 - Enroll in additional perks or programs based on anticipated usage.

-After coverage begins
+After health coverage begins

 - Ensure you received ID cards for applicable medical, dental, and vision plans.